dx-zone/python_network_tools/README.md

 ### Description

-This is a collection of tools scripted in Python for network/system automation and troubleshooting.
+This is a collection of tools coded in Python for network/system automation and troubleshooting.
 These are intended for to speed up automation (such as configure multiple network/system devices), automate repetitive task and/or to speed up network troubleshooting processes.
 Ideally for those who works with Cisco/Juniper networks, *Nix systems, datacenter techs, IT, etc.

 ## Tools

-**dnsResolver_ns.py**
+**dnsResolver_a.py** - to resolve domain names to IP **dnsResolver_ns.py** - to resolve the name server (NS) record of the domain names **dnsResolver_mx.py** - to resolve the mail exchange (MX) record of the domain names **dnsResolver_soa.py** - to resolve the Start of Authority (SOA) of the domain names

-This script will read the "domains.txt" file to perform a DNS lookup in order to resolve the Name Server record for each domain listed in "domains.txt" file.
+The scripts will read the "domains.txt" file to perform a DNS lookup in order to resolve the DNS records for each domain listed in "domains.txt" file.

 The **"domains.txt"** is a text file which must exist in the same directory where the script will be executed and the file must contain a domain or a list of domains to be read and processed by this script (one domain per line).